xmtp/xmtp-dot-org/docs/sdks/dart-quickstart.md

 sidebar_label: Dart SDK quickstart
 sidebar_position: 3
 toc_max_heading_level: 4
-description: "xmtp-flutter provides a Dart implementation of an XMTP message API client for use with Flutter and mobile apps."
+description: 'xmtp-flutter provides a Dart implementation of an XMTP message API client for use with Flutter and mobile apps.'
 ---

 # Quickstart for the Dart XMTP client SDK